Skip to content

 Summary

-Quick Assist is a built-in Windows 11 tool that lets you easily get or give remote computer help to others.
+Quick Assist is a built-in Windows 11 tool that lets you get or give remote computer help to others.

 Is Quick Assist being discontinued?